Love is hard to find at the best of times.

 She was ready.
 Mostly.

-“That summer in 2010, when Lean Eating registration opened, I remember sitting at my desk at work and just wanting to go for it.
+“That summer in 2010, when Precision Nutrition Coaching registration opened, I remember sitting at my desk at work and just wanting to go for it.
 To make a conscious decision to put my health and my life first and see what I was really capable of.
 I was nervous.
-Nothing about undertaking Lean Eating fit with the person I was for my first thirty years on this planet.
+Nothing about undertaking Precision Nutrition Coaching fit with the person I was for my first thirty years on this planet.

 “It was scary, but I felt important enough to try.”